Self-host Expense Tracker and set up the monthly workflow.

 Why add accounts early

-Linked accounts make month views, recurring setup, account filters, backup restores, and account rollups more accurate.
+Linked accounts make month views, recurring setup, account filters, backup restores, movement details, payoff progress, and account totals more accurate.

 How to think about it